jgnagy/waylon/README.md

 ## Getting Started

+### Creating A New Skill

+Waylon's abilities, usually for responding to input (things like replying to a chat message or responding to a webhook) are packaged in plugins called `Skills`.
+These Skills use what are called `Routes` to determine what to do with input (and whether or not input can be handled by a particular Skill).

+In most cases, a route needs to be defined that matches some text.
+Waylon supports [Regular Expressions](https://www.rubyguides.com/2015/06/ruby-regex/) to perform this matching, though other forms of `Conditions` can easily be implemented (we'll save that for another time).

+Finally, we'll need to define an _action_ that is performed when input matches a Route.
+This is usually just a standard method in Ruby.

+Let's start with a very basic example.
+We can create a Skill that allows Waylon to perform simple a simple "echo" function, meaning Waylon will just reply with whatever we tell him to.

+Install the `waylon` gem:

+    $ gem install waylon

+Then, create a new skill gem:

+    $ waylon skill echo

+This will create a gem for you in a directory called `waylon-echo`.
+You'll need to edit `waylon-echo/waylon-echo.gemspec` and fill in a few important details.

+First, find any line containing `TODO` and fill in actual values.
+Remove `spec.metadata["allowed_push_host"]` unless you have your own private gem server.
+Remove any other `spec.metadata` lines you don't need.

+Toward the end of the file (but before the final `end`), add a line like this:

+    spec.add_dependency "waylon-core", "~> 0.1"

+Now you should be able to start development.
+Take a look at `lib/waylon/skills/echo.rb`.
+Delete the `route()` at the beginning of the file and replace it with this:

+    route(/^say\s+(.+)/, :do_the_thing)

+This simple route will look for text beginning with "say" and capture any words after it.
+This captured content will be available in `tokens[1]` (or `tokens.last`).

+Now, we can use this to respond.
+Edit the `do_the_thing` method so it looks like this:

+    def do_the_thing
+      react :speech_balloon

+      reply "echo: #{tokens.last}"
+    end

+That's it!
+Save the file and now you have an echo plugin.
+You can even demo it with:

+    $ bundle exec rake demo

+You'll be presented with a REPL interface.
+You can type `say something` and you should get a response back from Waylon that looks something like this:

+    (@homer) << say something
+    (@waylon) >> :speech_balloon:
+    echo: 'something'

+From here, you'll want to do all the typical ruby things like writing tests, updating the README.md, etc., but that's the easy stuff.

+To actually use this with a real chat platform, you'll need to build and release your new gem.
+This is beyond the scope of this short guide, but [RubyGems.org](https://rubygems.org/) has a great [guide for publishing a gem](https://guides.rubygems.org/publishing/) that is worth reading.

+After you've published your gem, you can use it in your own bot.
+Keep reading to see how that works!
 ### Creating Your Own Bot

 To create a new bot using the Waylon bot framework, you can install the `waylon` gem: